texfaq/texfaq.github.io/FAQ-bibtranscinit.md

    title  = ...
 }
 ```
-Note that the ''Yu'' is the initial, not a complete name.
+Note that the "Yu" is the initial, not a complete name.
 However,
 BibTeX's algorithms will leave you with a citation&nbsp;&mdash;
 slightly depending on the bibliographic style&nbsp;&mdash; that reads:
-''S. Y. Epifanov and A. A. Vigasin, &hellip;''. instead of the intended
+"S. Y. Epifanov and A. A. Vigasin, &hellip;". instead of the intended
-''S. Yu.
-Epifanov and A. A. Vigasin, &hellip;''.
+"S. Yu.
+Epifanov and A. A. Vigasin, &hellip;".

 One solution is to replace each affected initial by a command that
 prints the correct combination.
 To keep your bibliography portable,